saghirajs/aws_serverless_face_rekognition/Readme.md

 To test the complete application flow, follow the steps in the "Testing the Face Detection App" section of the documentation.

-## Contributing

-Contributions are welcome!
-Please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.